HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-A median of desktop pages request 11 third-party resources compared to 10 first-party requests.
-This difference increases as we move up to the 90th percentile as 33 requests on mobile pages are first-party but the number goes up to 34 for third-party requests for the mobile pages.
-Clearly, the number of third-party resources requested is always one step ahead of the first-party ones.
-Irrespective of the performance and reliability <a hreflang="en" href="https://css-tricks.com/potential-dangers-of-third-party-javascript/">risks that requesting third-party resources brings</a>, the usage seems to favor third-party scripts, which could be due to the <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path/adding-interactivity-with-javascript">useful interactivity features</a> that it gives to the web.
+The median desktop pages requests 11 third-party resources, compared to 10 first-party requests.
+Irrespective of the <a hreflang="en" href="https://css-tricks.com/potential-dangers-of-third-party-javascript/">performance and reliability risks</a> that third-party resources may bring, both desktop and mobile pages consistently seem to favor third-party scripts.
+This effect could be due to the <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path/adding-interactivity-with-javascript">useful interactivity features</a> that third-party scripts give to the web.

-This is where one has to put their "performance-nerd" cap on, and ensure that using third-party scripts <a hreflang="en" href="https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/">doesn't result in losing control over the performance of the page,  or the main thread getting bloated</a> with too much JavaScript being transferred by <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">loading these scripts better</a>.
+Nevertheless, site owners must ensure that their third-party scripts are <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">loaded performantly</a>. <a href="https://twitter.com/csswizardry">Harry Roberts</a> advocates for going a step further and <a hreflang="en" href="https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/">stress testing third-parties</a> for performance and resilience.

-### Preload and Prefetch
+### `preload` and `prefetch`

-At the render of a page, the browser downloads the given resources and prioritizes the download of some resources the browser uses over others using [resource hints](../resource-hints).
-The resource hints, `preload` and `prefetch` tell the browser to either download some resource right away or download it whenever it can to present the resource when required.
+As a page is rendered, the browser downloads the given resources and prioritizes the download of some resources the browser uses over others using resource hints.
 The `preload` hint tells the browser to download the resource with a higher priority as it will be required on the current page.
-The `prefetch` hint however, tells the browser that the resource could be required after some time (useful for future navigation) and it'd better to fetch it when the browser has the capacity to do so and make it available as soon as it is required.
+The `prefetch` hint, however, tells the browser that the resource could be required after some time (useful for future navigation) and it'd better to fetch it when the browser has the capacity to do so and make it available as soon as it is required.
+Learn more about how these features are used in the [Resource Hints](./resource-hints) chapter.

 {{ figure_markup(
   image="javascript-resource-hint-usage.png",